fireinrain/github-trending/TrendsHist.md

 ## Java

+* 【2025-01-29】[wso2 / product\-is](https://github.com/wso2/product-is) - Welcome to the WSO2 Identity Server source code!
+For info on working with the WSO2 Identity Server repository and contributing code, click the link below
 * 【2025-01-28】[chainbase-labs / manuscript-core](https://github.com/chainbase-labs/manuscript-core) - Manuscript is a revolutionary blockchain data streaming framework.
 With Manuscript, you can seamlessly integrate on-chain and off-chain data into target data storage for unrestricted querying and analysis
 * 【2025-01-28】[anonfaded / FadCam](https://github.com/anonfaded/FadCam) - Seamless background video recorder for Android – ad\-free and open\-source, with customizable options
 * 【2025-01-27】[PurpurMC / Purpur](https://github.com/PurpurMC/Purpur) - Purpur is a drop\-in replacement for Paper servers designed for configurability, and new fun and exciting gameplay features